doedje/jquery.soap/options.md

 });
 ```

-In the following example we use JSON to describe the request element
+In the following example we use JSON to describe the request element.
 ```
 $.soap({
 	method: 'requestNode',